-Melania Trump’s Approval Ratings In: How Do Americans Feel About New First Lady?
+Melania Trump’s Approval Ratings: How Do Americans Feel About New First Lady?

 CNN conducted the poll on March 1-4, 2017 with 1,025 adult Americans by phone.

-Melania Trump is taking a more active role in carrying out her duties as first lady.
-Last week she was in Washington, D.C. for two bill signings that her husband executed and visited a children’s hospital before appearing at President Trump’s first Address to Congress.
-When she returned to Manhattan, she appeared at another children’s hospital where she read a Dr. Seuss book to a room full of young patients.
+Melania Trump is taking a more active role in carrying out her duties as the first lady.
+Last week, she was in Washington, D.C., for two bill signings that her husband executed.
+She also visited a children’s hospital before appearing at President Trump’s first Address to Congress.
+When she returned to Manhattan, she appeared at another children’s hospital, where she read a Dr. Seuss book to a room full of young patients.

 First Lady Melania Trump Hosts International Women’s Day Luncheon At The White House https://t.co/9qiyZ2RNDL pic.twitter.com/0L4EpmuH48